 The project comprised two phases.
 The phase one settlements included the towns of Ennistymon, Lahinch, Co.
 Clare, Newtownmountkennedy, Co.
 Wicklow and Dundrum (Newry, Mourne and Down District Council).
 The phase two settlements comprised Kanturk, Co.
 Cork, Mountbellew, Co.
 Galway, Aghagallon, Co.
 Antrim and Sallins, Co.
 Kildare.
 The case study towns in Maryland were North Beach in Calvert County and Middletown in Frederick County.

-The study commenced in April 2021 and the final report is expected in Q2 2024.
+The study commenced in April 2021 and was finalised in Q4 2024.
 It is envisaged that the findings from the research will have significance for a range of public policies, many of which are within the remit of local authorities, and all of which will influence local communities such as health, housing, environment, community development, social policy, transportation and spatial planning.

 The researchers invited commuters, transport providers, community groups, local businesses, local government employees and elected members to share their experience of travel and transport since the arrival of the pandemic in 2020, and the impact on their quality of life and well-being.
 It investigated similarities and divergences between short and long-distance commuters, where a long distance commute is identified as lasting in excess of 45 minutes.